raphaelpg/ProjectA/docs/SwapAly.doc.md

 |buyerTokenAddress|address|the adress of the buyer ERC-20
 |amountBuyer|uint256|the amount to be exchanged

-Owner of swap contract need the approval of both token owners Return : TokenExchanged event
+Owner of swap contract need the approval of both token owners
+Returns : TokenExchanged event